-Picnic Point High School P&C meetings are usually held on 3rd Monday of each month at 6:30pm via Zoom and all are welcome.
+Picnic Point High School P&C meetings are usually held on 2nd Monday of each month at 6:30pm in A Block and all are welcome.
 This is an opportunity to ask questions, find out what's going on at the school, get to know how things run, offer suggestions and get to know other parents.